warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_upload.md

 ```
 {:codeblock}

-The Cloud Foundry toolkit has correctly located the manifest file,
+The Cloud Foundry toolkit located the manifest file,
-and is preparing to upload the application using the connection
+and is preparing to upload the application by using the connection
-and identification details provided [earlier](#uploading).
+and identification details you provided [earlier](#uploading).

 ```text
 Using route Cloudant-Python.mybluemix.net